2731557667/test2/contents/cells/gpc.md

 * Avoid banned plastic materials; follow government rules in this regard.
 * Segregate bio and non-bio degradable; compost bio degradable at source using simple and appropriate composting devices.
 * Keep the non-bio degradable clean and dry and store separately based the type; hand it over to local body systems or scrap dealer for recycling.
-* Avoid ‘use and throw’ carry bags.
+* Avoid ‘use and throw�?carry bags.
 Always use bags made of eco-friendly materials.
 * Always use cloth banners instead of flex.
 * Use bamboo baskets or ones made of eco-friendly materials instead of plastic waste baskets.
 * Always use eco-friendly materials like leaves flowers etc for decoration and while making bouquets for felicitating guests.